aaronbronow/kioskjs/README.md

 - left/right buttons as anchors on edges of screen
 - swipe should be vertically centered
 - swipe or touch should pause slideshow for 30 seconds
 - wire up learn more
+- replace timer with swipe config
 - build js app to handle screensaver defaults and scene interactions
+- relative image paths

 ####Cases